This information explains what you and your family can expect toward the end of life and the options you have available.

 Ask your doctor what medication to take and how much.
 If these do not work, tell your doctor or nurse.
 You may need a prescription for a stronger medication.

 Try to drink liquids, if you can.
 Include water, juices, soups, and ice cream.
 You can also speak with your dietitian about foods that might help with constipation.
 As you get closer to the end of your life, changes in your diet may not be possible because you will be eating less.

 Diarrhea is watery bowel movements.
 At the end of life, both the disease and its treatment can cause diarrhea.

 Ask your doctor if you can take over-the-counter medications, such as:

 - Bismuth subsalicylate (Pepto Bismol® or Kaopectate®)

-Increase the amount of fluid you drink if your doctor wants you to prevent dehydration from loss of water.
-Drink clear liquids such as apple juice, water, broth, and ices.
+Your doctor may encourage you to drink more liquids to help prevent dehydration.
+Drink clear liquids, such as apple juice, water, broth, and ices.
 Try sucking on ice pops.
-Keep your mouth moist with a small amount of ice chips if you cannot swallow.
+If you cannot swallow, keep your mouth moist with a small amount of ice chips.
 Keep your lips moistened with lip balm if you cannot drink.

 Avoid milk and other dairy products.
 Do not eat foods that are irritating, such as spicy foods.
 Eat frequent, small meals whenever possible.

 Products are available for adults who are active despite having diarrhea.
 Adult incontinent pads can be used when you are in bed.
 You can find these products in your pharmacy and some grocery stores.
 They include:

 It is important to change the pads frequently to prevent skin irritation.
 It is also important to keep the area near your rectum clean.
 Wash the area with gentle soap and water.
 Apply ointment after each bowel movement.
 Ointments you can use include: